lucasdavid/connoisseur/README.md

 # Connoisseur

-Machine Learning experiments on paintings.

-Results can be seen at [REPORTS.md](docs/REPORTS.md).

 ![Battle of Grunwald](assets/intro-battle-of-grunwald.jpg)
 “Battle of Grunwald”, Jan Matejko, 1878.
 From Public Domain.
 Available at: [wikiart.org/en/jan-matejko/battle-of-grunwald-1878](https://www.wikiart.org/en/jan-matejko/battle-of-grunwald-1878).

+A few machine learning experiments on painting provenance.
 Check the [INSTALL.md](docs/INSTALL.md) file for instructions on how to prepare your environment to run connoisseur.
+Results can be seen at [REPORTS.md](docs/REPORTS.md).

 ## Running Experiments